donaldsharp/frr/doc/user/pim.rst

    never do SM over.
 This command is vrf aware, to configure for a vrf, enter the vrf submode.

+.. index:: ip pim use-register-source A.B.C.D
+.. clicmd:: ip pim use-register-source A.B.C.D

+   Specify a ip address to use as a registration source for sending packets to the RP.
+This is meant to be used when some sort of ANYCAST address is being used as the receiving interface of the multicast stream.
+There currently is no checks done on this address to ensure it exists on this particular box.
+The address choosen must be also assigned to this router in question that the command is on.

 .. index:: ip multicast rpf-lookup-mode WORD
 .. clicmd:: ip multicast rpf-lookup-mode WORD